SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

 The Wells Fargo History Museum is in San Francisco's Financial District.
-You will find it on the site of the original Wells Fargo Bank location in SF.
+You will find it at the site of the original Wells Fargo Bank location in SF.

 When I first entered this free museum, I wasn't sure what to expect.
 I thought it was only a small area, with a handful of exhibits.
 I was pleasantly surprised by both the size (two floors) and the quality of the displays.